Nonlocal field theory of quasiparticle scattering in dipolar Bose-Einstein condensates: Transmittance and reflectance: Impact of dipolar interaction

 \subsection{With roton minimum}

-We recall that when the roton minimum exists, and for frequencies not in the grey band shown in the left upper panel of Fig.~\ref{figmain2}, $\omega\notin (\Omega^{(\rm r)},\Omega^{(\rm m)})$, there are only two elementary excitations for each frequency, and the same reasoning used to interpret the above case with no roton minimum present can be repeated.
+When the roton minimum exists, however for frequencies not in the grey band shown in the left upper panel of Fig.~\ref{figmain2}, $\omega\notin (\Omega^{(\rm r)},\Omega^{(\rm m)})$, there are only two {quasiparticle excitations} for each frequency, and the same reasoning used to interpret the case with no roton minimum present can be repeated.
 We present in Fig.~\ref{figmain8} several simulations for this regime, which supplements our findings from Fig.~\eqref{figmain5} beyond the roton minimum formation, namely, the high energy sector of the theory is sensitive to the bending of the dispersion relation, a feature not present when only contact interactions exist for condensates at rest.

 Furthermore, within the band $\omega\in (\Omega^{(\rm r)},\Omega^{(\rm m)})$ (the shaded area in Fig.~\ref{figmain8}) the degeneracy of each frequency subspace is 4 for the parameter choice we are investigating, corresponding to the four distinct quasiparticles that can be excited: $k_{\rm in1}$, $k_{\rm in2}$, $k_{\rm in3}$, $p_{\rm in}$.
 We stress that this increased degeneracy has no counterpart in condensates whose particles interact only locally.
 It is instructive to analyze each quasiparticle separately.